federicohermo/container-status/README.md

 ### Date Picker Simulation

-The app features a `Date Picker` in the `Sidebar` to simulate the current day.
-This allows you to navigate through the `Stepper Component`, which shows container events chronologically.
+The app features a `Date Picker` in the [`Sidebar`](./src/components/Sidebar.tsx) to simulate the current day.
+This allows you to navigate through the [`Stepper`](./src/components/Stepper.tsx) component, which shows container events chronologically.

-- **Purpose**: The ``Date Picker` is used to simulate different days for testing the stepper navigation.
+- **Purpose**: The `Date Picker` is used to simulate different days for testing the stepper navigation.
 - **How it Works**: By selecting a date, you can simulate the current day and navigate between events in the container's lifecycle via the stepper.

 ### Searchbar For Card Visibility

-The `Search Bar` in the navigation component allows users to toggle the visibility of individual cards.
+The `Search Bar` in the [Navigation](./src/components/Navigation.tsx) component allows users to toggle the visibility of individual cards.
 Cards can be searched by title, and only those that match the search term will be displayed.

 - **Container Information**: Details like shipment number, status, importer, and invoice amount.
 - **Origin and Destination Details**: Displays the container's origin and destination information.